UK gov announces ‘Future Fund’, pledging £250M match funding for startups impacted by coronavirus – TechCrunch

 Meanwhile, there’s some confusion with regards to how the Future Fund’s convertible loans will work in practice.
 Early reports of the U.K. treasury’s plans stated that “the loans will convert to equity if not repaid,” leading some to believe that there would be an option to repay the loan instead of having it convert to equity during a company’s next funding round.

-However, critics point out that if a repayment option did exist, the U.K. taxpayer would be exposed to all of the downside with very little or none of the upside.
+However, critics point out that if a straightforward repayment option did exist, the U.K. taxpayer would be exposed to all of the downside with very little or none of the upside.
 In practice, the best performing companies would likely choose to repay the loan and the worst performing companies (or at least those that don’t go bust entirely) would opt to convert to equity.

 Or, put simply, a convertible loan note system that automatically converts is favourable because the U.K. government needs to hold discounted equity in the startups that don’t go bust to offset against the ones that do.

-Thankfully, despite shoddy initial communication and a number of people with the ear of the government arguing for a repayment option, I understand from sources with knowledge of the treasury’s plans that conversion to equity will be mandatory, except possibly in a few specific cases and at a significant premium.
-I’ve asked the HMT Press Office for formal clarification and will update this post if and when I hear back.
+Thankfully, despite shoddy initial communication and a number of people with the ear of the government arguing for a repayment option, I understand from sources with knowledge of the treasury’s plans that conversion to equity will be mandatory, except in a few specific scenarios and at a significant premium (“100% redemption premium” plus interest i.e. if the loan is paid back instead of being converted, the taxpayer will make more than a 2x return).

+I’ve asked the HMT Press Office for formal clarification and will update this post if and when I hear back. (update: a partial term sheet published by HMT offers some further details.)

 £750 million of R&D support